AmalKhalil/berlin-bears/3_Solution.md

 1. AWS is the platform for deployment as Farmacy Food Ordering System is deployed there.
 2. Reduce the opertional cost by reusing existing services when possible.
 3. Budget is  limited
-4. Number of customer is hundreds
+4. Number of customer is Hundreds, separated by distinct geographic zones.